 The EcoCertified Protocol is a living document, revised annually to reflect the best available scientific methods for growing fruit in our region.
-Growers meet regularly with Red Tomato staff, extension agents, scientists, and international experts.
+Growers meet regularly with Red Tomato, IPM consultants and crop specialists, extension agents, scientists, and other growers.
 By including the most recent research and grower experience in the protocol, growers in the Eco program are on the cutting edge of advanced IPM strategies.

-The EcoCertified Core Protocol is extensive, and covers 7 areas of farm practices:
+The EcoCertified Core Protocol is extensive, and covers six areas of farm practices:

-- Operations and Management
+- Operations, Food Safety and Management

-- Ecosystem, Soil and Water Conservation
+- Ecosystem and Water Conservation

-- Pesticide Risk Reduction
+- Pest Management and Pesticide Risk Reduction

-- Pollinator Protection
+- Pollinator Protection and Enhancement

 - Energy and Waste Management

 Additionally, EcoCertified requires specific strategies designed to address pest pressures and management techniques unique to each crop.

 Curious to see the details?
 The current protocols are always available on the IPM Institute of North America website!

 EcoCertified growers are focused on protecting their pollinators and other beneficial insects and work hard to protect ground and surface water, wildlife, soil, and orchard health, all while growing a marketable crop.

 In partnership with the IPM Institute of North America and scientists from across the country, we continually evaluate Eco protocols to include the most up-to-date research.
 We rely on experts like the Danforth Lab at Cornell University, and the Xerces Society to stay current with research on both native and commercial bees and pollinators, and to support growing practices that protect and nurture these essential partners in the life cycle of healthy fruit.